Submission Details

 Sponsors and Partners

-Thanks to these wonderful organizations who have partnered with the Graphic Novel Making Contest to provide prizes and gifts for our participants.
+Thanks to these wonderful organizations.
+They have partnered with the Graphic Novel Making Contest to provide prizes and gifts for our participants.

 Back to Top